jouterleys/MarkerlessCP/README.md

 <img src="README_files/figure-gfm/kinetics_afo_right-1.png" style="display: block; margin: auto;" />

-Only right side data presented as there weren’t sufficient clean platform contacts for left side.

 ## Virtual Hip

-There was a question during ISBS what Pelvis model was used in Kanko et al. The data was reran with the originally used Visual3D Composite Pelvis, which is an implementation of a CODA Pelvis in Visual3D, and also with a “virtual pelvis” that is normalised to reduce the forward tilt seen when using the CODA Pelvis.
+There was a question during ISBS as to what Pelvis model was used in Kanko, Laende, Davis, et al. (2021); Kanko, Laende, Selbie, et al.
+(2021); Kanko, Laende, Strutzenberger, et al. (2021).
+The data was reran with the originally used Visual3D Composite Pelvis, which is an implementation of a CODA Pelvis in Visual3D, and also with a “virtual pelvis” that is normalised to reduce the forward tilt seen when using the CODA Pelvis.
 The virtual pelvis was created as described [here on the V3d Wiki](https://www.c-motion.com/v3dwiki/index.php?title=Segment_Examples_5).

 ### Right Side